fsharp/fsharp.org/bigdata/index.md

 ### R, MATLAB, Mathematics and Python Integration

-F# can integrate with systems such as R, MATLAB, Mathematics and Python.
+F# can integrate with systems such as R, MATLAB, Mathematica and Python.
 Some specific resources are:

  * [R Type Provider for F#](https://github.com/BlueMountainCapital/FSharpRProvider) - An F# type provider for high-fidelity integration between F# and R
  * [Python for .NET](http://pythonnet.sourceforge.net/readme.html) - Allows Python to be integrated into F# and C# programs